 As a result of the open call, out of more than 700 applications, the international jury selected six projects to be presented at this year’s Fotofestiwal – the International Festival of Photography in Łódź.
 The Open Call section (former Grand Prix Fotofestiwal) is a part of the festival in which no thematic, age or territorial restrictions are imposed.
 It presents the most interesting and the latest phenomena in contemporary photography.

-See the works of this year’s six winners that will be on display in the post-industrial OFF Piotrkowska space between 10 and 28 June 2020, during the Fotofestiwal.
+See the works of this year’s six winners that will be on display in the post-industrial Art_Inkubator space between 6 and 16 of August 2020, during the Fotofestiwal.

 The “INSIDE INSECT” project is a personal research about the work, construction and representation of the symbolic universe of the filmmaker Luis Buñuel.
 Inside Insect updates the figure of Luis Buñuel through contemporary artistic perspectives and explores the use and function of images.
 The project follows Buñuel’s footprints through various territories, generating a new value for found objects and archival documents such as letters, postcards, degraded photographs, maps and texts.
 The project plays with sign systems and photographic representations, deconstructing a preexisting narrative by deliberately mixing reality and fiction, that is, past and present myth and reality.
 It relates private images with constructed ones and simulations.
 The project takes the form of a photographic essay comprised of photographs and archive materials, either altered or presented as such, establishing tensions, dialogues, overlapping relations, echoes or resonances of all these elements, shown as a cluster or constellation of materials.